Morning Note: Market News and an Update from Halma.

 Company News

-Halma has today released a scheduled trading update ahead of its financial year end on 31 March 2025.
-The group now expects its margin to come in slightly better than forecast, leaving it on track for its 22nd consecutive year of record adjusted profit.
-In response, the shares have been marked up by 2% in early trading.
+Halma has today released a scheduled trading update ahead of its financial year end on 31 March 2026.
+The group reports it has made further strong progress in its second half, consistent with existing guidance, and is on track to deliver its 23rd consecutive year of record adjusted profit.
+The shares have been strong of late and in response to today’s announcement they are little changed in early trading.

 Source: Bloomberg